 The temporal correlation between HiResAFF and the reference fields for different variables on daily and monthly scale for January and July are shown in Fig. 6.
-The mean over all local correlations of the field are given in brackets together with the amount of local tests h [%] showing significant correlations with p < 0.05.
+The mean over all local correlations of the field are given in Table 1 together with the amount of local tests h [%] showing significant correlations with p < 0.05.
+All variables are showing significant field correlations at the 5% confidence level on daily and monthly scale, respectively.